Textualize/textual/docs/widgets/text_area.md

 This matches how other widgets work in Textual.

 To have ++tab++ insert a `\t` character, set the `tab_behaviour` attribute to the string value `"indent"`.
-You can instead shift focus with the keyboard in this mode by pressing the ++escape++ key.
+While in this mode, you can shift focus by pressing the ++escape++ key.

 ### Indentation